-Joseph Maher is the Principal Deputy General Counsel at the U.S. Department of Homeland Security, and is currently serving as the Department’s Acting General Counsel.
+Joseph Maher is the Principal Deputy General Counsel at the U.S. Department of Homeland Security, and is currently serving as the Senior Official Performing the Duties of the Under Secretary, Office of Intelligence and Analysis.
 Mr. Maher advises the Secretary and other senior leaders on a wide array of homeland security and other matters.

 Mr. Maher joined the Department shortly after its creation in 2003, and he has served there in a number of legal positions, including as the Deputy General Counsel, the Associate General Counsel for Regulatory and Legislative Affairs, and as a legal advisor to the Department’s Officer for Civil Rights and Civil Liberties.